d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 ![Encoder-only BERT pretraining (left) and attention pattern in the encoder (right).](../img/bert-encoder-only.svg) :label:`fig_bert-encoder-only`

 * Mask from original text.
-Advantage: self-supervised
+Advantage: self-supervised.
+The world's text provides a wealth of data.
 * Self-supervised enables large-scale training
 * Large-scale training generalizes well before downstream.
 * When using for downstream, fine tune.
 Explain how with classification example: